Membrizard/ml_conformer_generator/README.md

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
-The assesment is based on a shape tanimoto similarity score [], calculated using Gaussian Molecular Volume intersections.
+The assesment is based on a shape tanimoto similarity score [], calculated using Gaussian Molecular Volume intersections. the shape Tanimoto similarity of a generated molecule to a reference is calculated ignoring hydrogens in both reference and generated sample.

 Example performance of the model as evaluated on 100k samples
 - The estimated average time for generation of 50 valid samples is 90 sec (GPU)